tomasr/KeywordClassifier/README.md

-# KeywordClassifier VS2010 Extension
+# KeywordClassifier Visual Studio Extension

-This is a sample extension for Visual Studio 2010 that shows how to to customize the syntax highlighting used for certain keywords.
+This is a sample extension for Visual Studio that shows how to to customize the syntax highlighting.
+The current version supports VS2010, VS2012 and the VS2013 preview.

 The extension was originally built as a custom Clasiffier component, but later changed to a custom Tagger component after beta 2 was released, because it offered better performance.

-The extension supports C# and C/C++, but support for other languages can be added easily.
-Each type of keyword highlighted can also be customized through new classifications in the Fonts and Colors section of the Visual Studio 2010 Options dialog.
+The extension supports C#, C/C++, and JavaScript, but support for other languages can be added easily.
+Each type of keyword highlighted can also be customized through new classifications in the Fonts and Colors section of the Visual Studio Options dialog.

 Keywords that are customized include: